IRS rate guide

 What does the 2022 (Jan 1-Jun 30) rate cover on this page?

-Should I use the IRS Mileage Rate 2022 (Jan 1-Jun 30) page or the calculator?
+Should I use the rate guide or the calculator?

-Use this page when you want the published reference rate and source context.
+Use the rate guide when you want the published reference rate and source context.
 Use the calculator when you want a total estimate based on distance, year, and scenario selection.

 What records should I keep with the 2022 (Jan 1-Jun 30) rate?